ReginaKirana/forum-api/README.md

 - **Nginx Reverse Proxy:** Configured with Nginx for performance and security (HTTPS).

 ## 🔗 Live API URL
-The API is currently deployed and can be accessed at:
+The API is currently deployed on a Vultr cloud server and can be accessed at:
 **`https://139.180.215.230.sslip.io`**

 *(Note: You can use this Base URL in your Postman environment to test the live endpoints.)*